pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Cohen, J., Rosenfeld, E., & Kolter, J. Z. (2019). *Certified adversarial robustness via randomized smoothing.* ICML 2019.
 — Certified defense radius r provides formal lower bound on perturbation tolerance; cited for immunity capacity correspondence in Recovery Theory.

+**Memory Consolidation and Learning Systems**

+McClelland, J. L., McNaughton, B. L., & O'Reilly, R. C. (1995). *Why there are complementary learning systems in the hippocampus and neocortex: insights from the successes and failures of connectionist models of learning and memory.* Psychological Review, 102(3), 419–457.
+— Original CLS theory; cited in MM-15 for the fast-specific / slow-structural two-system reconciliation topology underlying the Mutual Incompleteness Principle and MTRL.

+Kumaran, D., Hassabis, D., & McClelland, J. L. (2016). *What learning systems do intelligent agents need?
+Complementary learning systems theory updated.* Trends in Cognitive Sciences, 20(7), 512–534.
+— Updated CLS account emphasizing interleaved replay and generalization; cited in MM-15 for the bidirectional reconciliation correspondence.

+Tulving, E. (1985). *How many memory systems are there?* American Psychologist, 40(4), 385–398.
+— Episodic vs. semantic distinction; cited in MM-2/MM-15 for the memory taxonomy mapped to terrain features.

+**Continual Learning and Catastrophic Forgetting**

+McCloskey, M., & Cohen, N. J. (1989). *Catastrophic interference in connectionist networks: the sequential learning problem.* Psychology of Learning and Motivation, 24, 109–165.
+— Catastrophic forgetting; cited in MM-15 as the failure mode the local-plasticity/global-integrity partition (CMCP-7) governs.

+Kirkpatrick, J., Pascanu, R., Rabinowitz, N., et al. (2017). *Overcoming catastrophic forgetting in neural networks.* PNAS, 114(13), 3521–3526.
+— Elastic weight consolidation; cited in MM-15 as a mechanism that raises update cost of consolidated (high-integrity) structure, paralleling the CMCP-7 partition.
+Note: RBIT makes the partition explicit and auditable rather than an implicit regularizer.

+**Distributed Systems, Consensus, and Provenance**

+Shapiro, M., Preguiça, N., Baquero, C., & Zawirski, M. (2011). *Conflict-free replicated data types.* In Stabilization, Safety, and Security of Distributed Systems (SSS 2011), LNCS 6976, 386–400.
+— CRDTs; cited in MM-15 for conflict-preserving merge without forced consensus, paralleling first-class CONFLICT/UNKNOWN states.

+Moreau, L., & Groth, P. (2013). *PROV-Overview: An Overview of the PROV Family of Documents.* W3C Working Group Note.
+— Provenance data model; cited in MM-15/CMCP-2 for the provenance and independence graph and correlation-discounted evidence counting.

+**LLM-Agent Long-Term Memory**

+Chhikara, P., Khant, D., Aryan, S., et al. (2025). *Mem0: Building production-ready AI agents with scalable long-term memory.* arXiv:2504.19413.
+— Production long-term memory layer for LLM agents; cited in MM-15 as representative of the applied setting MM-1 targets.
+Note: such systems optimize retrieval relevance and scale, leaving the archive/retrieval/assimilation distinction (MM-0) largely implicit.

 ---